-Columbia, Md – Nemetschek Vectorworks, Inc., in conjunction with Nemetschek Scia and the buildingSMART alliance, will present the AIA continuing education webinar “openBIM - Real Interoperability, Practical Collaboration” on Tuesday, November 16 at 2:00 p.m.
-EST/6:00 p.m.
+Columbia, Maryland — Nemetschek Vectorworks, Inc., in conjunction with Nemetschek Scia and the buildingSMART alliance, will present part two of the AIA continuing education webinar "openBIM - Real Interoperability, Practical Collaboration" on Thursday, January 20 at 2:00 p.m.
+EST/7:00 p.m.
 GMT.

 Building Information Modeling (BIM) interoperability is possible with openBIM—the use of internationally recognized open standards to exchange building information.
 These open standards include the use of Industry Foundation Classes (IFC) for building geometry and data.
 IFC is supported by more than 70 international vendors and 110 applications and is used today to create, analyze and distribute building information models.
 Organizations across the globe are developing IFC-based BIM guidelines for project designs to facilitate the use of data across multiple vendors, applications and end-users.

 Presented by Jeffrey W. Ouellette, Assoc.
-AIA, Project Architect at Nemetschek Vectorworks, this webinar will define openBIM and IFC and will explain how both interoperability and collaboration with design partners are improved with openBIM workflows and IFC technology.
-The presentation will also provide examples demonstrating how openBIM and IFC are used today.
-Webinar attendees are eligible to receive one American Institute of Architects (AIA) continuing education credit.
+AIA, Project Architect at Nemetschek Vectorworks, this webinar will define openBIM and IFC and explain the advantages of using openBIM workflows and IFC technology.
+It will also demonstrate a case study in the use of openBIM workflows using architectural, structural and HVAC BIM-authoring applications.
+Webinar attendees are eligible to receive one American Institute of Architects (AIA) learning unit hour.

 - COMET robot machining consortium meets at Fraunhofer